sunnyps/canvas-raytracer/README.md

 # canvas-raytracer
 Simple raytracer using HTML Canvas.
+Based on the book "Ray Tracing in One Weekend" by Peter Shirley but uses HTML Canvas instead of C++.